alokshr/aswlistchecker/README.md

 ![Image of website](thumbnail.png)

-This is not meant for use outside of the Solution Center and is only an estimate of what ASW accepts while parsing .csv/.txt files, so please do not take this checker as the truth.
+This is only an estimate of what ASW accepts while parsing .csv/.txt files, so please do not take this checker as the truth.